mfkiwl/psgtest/README.md

 Use the `Clear` button to delete the output.

 The `Close Tab` button closes the tab as does the right click menu item `Close`.
 If you run the program again after closing the tab, the old contents of the tab are retained and shown when the tab is "re-opened".
 (See the GIF above for an example)

+## Make a Windows Shortcut

+If you're running Windows, then you can use `psgshortcut` to make a shortcut to the .pyw file (if you download psgtest from GitHub) or the .py file (if you pip installed).
+The icon for `psgtest` is in this repo and is also included when you pip install psgtest.
+It's in the same folder as the gui.py file.

+You can find the location of psgtest after pip installing it by running psgtest, right clicking, and choosing "File Location".
+You'll be shown where the `gui.py` file is located (the name of the psgtest program when pip installed).
+It will usually be located in the `site-packages` folder in a folder named  `psgtest`.

+Instructions on how to make shortcuts to pip installed PySimpleGUI programs can be found in [description for psgshortcut on PyPI](https://pypi.org/project/psgshortcut/).

 ## License